Seq2seq: Decoder

 The decoder takes the context vector and hidden states from the encoder and generates the final output sequence.
 The decoder operates in an autoregressive manner, producing one element of the output sequence at a time.
 At each step, it considers the previously generated elements, the context vector, and the input sequence information to make predictions for the next element in the output sequence.
 Specifically, in a model with attention mechanism, the context vector and the hidden state are concatenated together to form an attention hidden vector, which is used as an input for the decoder.

 The seq2seq method developed in the early 2010s uses two neural networks: an encoder network converts an input sentence into numerical vectors, and a decoder network converts those vectors to sentences in the target language.
-The Attention mechanism was grafted onto this structure in 2014 and shown below.
+The Attention mechanism was grafted onto this structure in 2014 and is shown below.
 Later it was refined into the encoder-decoder Transformer architecture of 2017.